 Mary Lundeberg is a nature photographer and writer who celebrates the natural world through her art.
 Her photographs have been exhibited in juried art galleries in several states, and published in books, calendars, and newspapers.
 She has won awards from state, national and international associations.
 Before moving to Florida, she taught at the University of Wisconsin and Michigan State. http://www.marylundeberg.com

 Bob Nulf brings more than twenty years of experience as a decorative finish artisan to this workshop.
+Bob holds a Bachlors in Fine Arts and a Masters in Art Education/Consructive Design from Florida State University.
 This celebrated artist is known for his work in historic and contemporary materials and techniques.
 He has been featured on several PBS arts & home improvement programs.
 His main focus, though, has been the work he has created for designers and clients across the country.

 In addition to past teaching stints with the Penland School of Crafts and the Ringling Wildacres Summer Sessions, each summer Bob leads painting classes for visually impaired campers at the NC Lions Camp Dogwood for the Blind & Visually Impaired.
 His works on canvas are included in many private and corporate collections.